AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 When Boulder successfully completes a package build, it emits a report detailing how long each phase of the build process took.

 ermo noticed that the output was wrong when the time exceeded an hour.
-For example 76 minutes would be formatted as a rather silly-looking `1h76m` instead of `1h11m`.
+For example `136m` would be formatted as a rather silly-looking `1h76m` instead of `2h16m`.
 He fixed this in the following [commit](https://github.com/AerynOS/os-tools/pull/502).

 ### Boulder: Improve cache hit rates when updating packages